copernicus-mogley/zkav.club/README.md

 - Localization: Live transcription and translation streams
 - Restreaming to social networks, media and chat platforms
 - Live clip-making and other community contests
-- Long-format and clip video editing and post-production
+- Long-format and clip video editing post-production
 - Graphic design for web, video and/or print

 ### Join the club!